rutvik110/rutvik110/README.md

 ###### Currenlty working on
   - Mastering Flutter.
   - Helping build better products with flutter.
-  - Working on ["Let's Talk"](https://www.notion.so/Let-s-Talk-User-Doc-e0dde8f9d3584d4da0cfd36ea7937645) my indie project to connect people.
+  - Working on ["Let's Talk"](https://www.notion.so/Let-s-Talk-User-Doc-e0dde8f9d3584d4da0cfd36ea7937645) my indie project to connect people with each and having genuine               conversations and sharing amazing experiences.
   - Getting that shredded physique:)

 > **Always ready to learn from you and helping others to learn.**